Creating a Career Development Plan: Tips and Strategies

 Key Takeaways

-- The process of creating a career development plan provides numerous benefits for both employers and employees.
+- Developing a career development program has numerous benefits for both employers and employees.

 - Making time for personal growth goals is essential.

-The development of a solid career development plan has numerous advantages to both employees and employers:
+Making a sound career development strategy can provide many advantages to both employees and employers:

-- Assesses skills gaps that require addressing
+- Assesses skills gaps that require fixing

 - Expands the opportunities for career advancement.